List of historical markers of the Philippines in Caraga

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Caraga is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

+This article lists five (5) markers from the Caraga Region, including one (1) that are part of the Quincentennial historical markers series.

 Agusan del Norte

+This article lists one (1) markers from the Province of Agusan del Norte.

 Dinagat Islands

+This article lists two (2) markers from the Province of Dinagat Islands.

 Surigao del Norte

+This article lists two (2) markers from the Province of Surigao del Norte.